trezzuri/erpnext-docs/docs/pt/automation/event_streaming.md

 If the DocTypes you are trying to map have any kind of dependencies like Link or Dynamic Link fields, you need to set up another Document Type Mapping for syncing the dependencies.

-For example, let's assume that the local doctype is Opportunity and the remote doctype is SOMA Opportunity.
-The field `party_name` (Link field for DocType Lead) in Opportunity is mapped to `full_name` (Data field) in SOMA Opportunity.
+For example, let's assume that the local doctype is Opportunity and the remote doctype is ERPNext Opportunity.
+The field `party_name` (Link field for DocType Lead) in Opportunity is mapped to `full_name` (Data field) in ERPNext Opportunity.
 During the sync, this Lead has to be created for the main Opportunity to sync.
 So you need to set up a mapping for this Link Field too.

 ![Lead Dependency Creation](/files/lead_dependency_creation.png)